- Can Spanish YouTubers Help you to Learn Spanish?

-The difficult aspect is trying to understand a maximum of information while watching.
-But no need to understand every single word, the aim is to be able to get the gist of the scenario and explain the film synopsis to someone who hasn’t seen it.
+The difficult aspect is trying to understand the maximum amount of information while watching.
+But there is no need to understand every single word, the aim is to be able to get the gist of the scenario and explain the film synopsis to someone who hasn’t seen it.

 So it’s best to begin with some short films or TV series of about 20 minutes.
 This way you won’t need to concentrate for too long.
 What about Narcos, the televised series produced by Netflix that has enjoyed amazing global success since its debut in 2016?

-If you don’t know already, it’s a series that retraces the history of narcotics traffic in Colombia between 1980 to 1990, and notably the life of Pablo Escobar, the civil war led by the Columbian government, the United States – FBI, DEA et CIA – and right wing military groups against drug cartels trafficking cocaine (the Medellin cartel against the Cali cartel).
+If you don’t know already, it’s a series that retraces the history of narcotics traffic in Colombia between 1980 to 1990, and notably the life of Pablo Escobar, the civil war led by the Colombian government, the United States – the FBI, DEA, and CIA – and right wing military groups against drug cartels trafficking cocaine (the Medellin cartel and the Cali cartel).